mbodm/WAUZ/README.md

 WAUZ is just a typical ".exe" file Windows application.
 Just download the newest release, unzip and run it.
 That´s it.
 No installer, setup or something like that.

 ### Notes
-- WAUZ saves your selected folders in a settings file when you close the app.
+- WAUZ saves your selected folders in a settings file automatically when you close the app.
+- WAUZ loads your selected folders from that settings file automatically when you open the app.
 - WAUZ writes a log file if some error happens.
-- You can find both files in the "C:\Users\YOURUSERNAME\AppData\Local\MBODM" folder.
+- You can find both files (settings and log) in the "C:\Users\YOURUSERNAME\AppData\Local\MBODM" folder.
 - WAUZ uses a timeout of 30 seconds, while unzipping the zip files.
 - WAUZ unzips the files in parallel.
+- WAUZ will never touch (remove, overwrite, etc) any other files or folders in the Destination-Folder, besides the ones coming from the zip files.
 - WAUZ is written in C# and developed with .NET 6, in Visual Studio 2022.
 - WAUZ is using Windows.Forms as GUI framework.
 - I never compiled WAUZ with other tools, like Rider or VS Code.
 I solely used Visual Studio 2022 Community.